planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Use

 This catch-all Action covers miscellaneous feats, normally using a device, tool, or item.
 Pulling a sticky lever, forging a famous painting, starting an unfamiliar vehicle, fixing a car, picking a lock, etc. For trivial but Round-consuming Actions like reloading a weapon or pulling a lever, this is usually unchecked.
-When necessary, Check a suitable CALLING or the most relevant of MOTIVE, NATURE, or POISE vs. a fiat Difficulty.
+When necessary, Check a suitable CALLING or the most relevant of MOTIVE, NATURE, or POISE, usually vs. a fiat Difficulty set by the Guide.

 Longer projects like auto repairs or picking a complicated lock are not necessarily more difficult.
 These are better handled by requiring a certain amount of Edge before they are completed.
 Some tables like to keep track of this by making a progress bar or “clock.”
 It may take several Checks to build up enough Edge to complete the Use project.